Anna Maria Weems: Escape

 Due to the amount of the ransom, Weems was sequestered in Bigelow's house for six weeks.
 They organized a plan to disguise Weems as "Mr. Joe Wright", a male carriage driver, in a driver's uniform, cap and a bow tie.
 She was also taught how to carry herself like a young man.

-Bigelow's white physician, Dr. Ellwood Harvey ("Dr. H.") of the Woman's Medical College of Pennsylvania, helped her escape the city by driving his carriage to the White House, where he met up with Weems had been escorted by Bigelow.
+Bigelow's white physician, Dr. Ellwood Harvey ("Dr. H.") of the Woman's Medical College of Pennsylvania, helped her escape the city by driving his carriage to the White House, where he met up with Weems who had been escorted by Bigelow.
 Weems took the driver's seat and drove out of Washington, D.C.
 Along the way, they came upon both a toll gate operator and a ferry operator who questioned whether to provide them passage.
 They stopped along a several day leg of her journey, during which they stayed at Dr. H's friend's homes, who were slaveholders.
 He managed jokes that "Joe" might be a runaway and then claimed to have dizzy spells that required "Joe" to sleep in his room, which provided safety for Weems.
 On their second day, Harvey managed a disturbance by several men who tried to stop them after crossing the Susquehanna River.
 They made it to William Still's house in Pennsylvania on November 22, 1855, where a photograph was taken of her in disguise for her mother.
 In his station report for the Underground Railroad, he described Weems: "She is about fifteen years of age, bright mulatto, well grown, smart, and good-looking."